epsi95/my-tube/README.md

   "max_HLS_folder_size_GB": 1.0
 }
 ```
-There maybe other files than video, one can determine file type using the `mimetype` or the `extension` of the file.
+There maybe other files other than video like .txt, .mp3 etc, one can determine file type using the `mimetype` or the `extension` of the file.
 The extensions are mentioned in `Constants.ACCEPT_FILE_FORMATS`
-2. One the `paths` are added, program calculated the `Md5` hash of each file.
+2. Once the `paths` are added, program calculated the `Md5` hash of each file.
 Whenever the server starts, it also creates a `config-lock.json` to preserver the last know `image` of `config.json` along with hash.
 Delete `config-loc.json` if one wants to reset everything.
 Program then calculates the `diff` namely